notTGY/monk-mode/README.md

 ## Backlog

 ### schedule feature
-TODO: 9 - 5 local time block, that can be turned on in settings

 TODO: edit schedule (every day the same schedule)

 TODO: week view to change schedule between weekdays